 Skip to Content

-Children start developing their mathematical skills while they are still babies exploring their environment and continue into their preschool years.
+Children begin developing mathematical skills as babies while exploring their environment, continuing into their preschool years.

-By the time they are learning formal mathematical concepts in the first grade, the foundation for success is already set.
+By the time they are learning formal mathematical concepts in the first grade, the foundation for success has already been laid.

-Here are some tips for how to teach maths to preschoolers at school or at home by using hands-on activities and following a concrete-pictorial-abstract approach.
+Here are some tips on teaching maths to preschoolers at school or at home by using hands-on activities and following a concrete-pictorial-abstract approach.

 What are Early Maths Skills?